UMCarpentries/intro-curriculum-r/paper/paper.md

 # Acknowledgements

-We thank The Carpentries organization for their workshop protocols and open-source Software Carpentry curriculum, upon which this curriculum is based.
+We thank The Carpentries organization for providing instructor training, workshop protocols, and the open-source Software Carpentry curriculum, upon which this curriculum is based.
+We also thank them for allowing us to use the pre- and post-workshop survey results in this manuscript.

 We thank Victoria Alden and Scott Martin for assisting us in organizing and advertising our workshop.
-We thank the learners who participated in the workshop.
+We thank the learners who participated in the workshop, provided feedback, and completed the surveys.

 # Funding